clockuru/cse15l-lab-reports/lab1.md

 ```

 There was no further output from my terminal after running `cat` with no arguments, since the command requires two filepaths and it was run with none. <br/>
-This output is an error because it bricks my terminal and prevents me from running any other commands, requiring me to kill that terminal and make a new one. <br/>
+This output is not an error, as running `cat` without any arguments causes an infinite loop of reading and writing data in its standard input and output respectively, without returning any error. <br/>
 <br/>
 2 - "Share an example of using the command with a path to a *directory* as an argument." <br/>
+The absolute path for the working directory is `~/Documents/CSE15L/lecture1`. <br/>

 ```
 inclo@landons-laptop MINGW64 ~/Documents/CSE15L/lecture1 (main)